10 Ways to Deepen Your Experience of Lent

 Many give up something for Lent.
-We invite you to enter into the season anew by taking up a practice you wouldn't otherwise do.
+We invite you to consider taking up a practice you wouldn't do otherwise.

 1. Try a New Prayer or Devotion